-Welcome to the Grid in PRM.
+Welcome to the GRID in Paediatric Respiratory Medicine (PRM).
 You have 2-3 years to complete your training, and be ready to take your place as a consultant ready for tertiary practice in the specialty.
 This document gives you some guidance as to what is expected and how it will be monitored.

 Curriculum and log book

-There is a curriculum in PRM which is split into knowledge, clinical skills, and the evidence required to demonstrate these.
-Each module in the curriculum has a logbook, in which you can keep a record of your accumulated evidence.
+The PRM logbook is how you can keep a record of your accumulated evidence.
 It would be sensible to keep this up to date as you go, rather than frantically trying to put it together a week before the annual review!

 The curriculum and logbook modules are available for download here:

 As a level 3 trainee, you will be required to complete both the generic and respiratory curriculum.

 You should have an identified supervisor for each part of your training.
 This may be the same person, or vary from year to year, depending on site.
 You should meet with your supervisor formally every 2-3 months as a minimum, to review progress.
 It is your responsibility to ensure that this happens.